Skip to Content

 2. schedule, attend, and complete the necessary continuing education units (CEU’s) required by the state comptroller; and

-3. notify and provide evidence or documentation for the director of Procurement and Strategic Sourcing files upon successful completion of required procurement training classes, certification, or continuing education.
+3. notify and provide evidence or documentation to the director of P&SS upon successful completion of required procurement training classes, certification, or continuing education.

 3. Department heads are responsible for assuring compliance for the applicable employees (procurers) they supervise.